geoneric/fern/Documents/Texts/DataModel/DataModel.rst

 In time, a feature is a collection of moments in time for which an attribute value is available.
 Examples of temporal features are temperature per geological era, number of plant species per interglacial, gross income per interbellum, tax rate per government period, etc.

+Given that all attributes are spatio-temporal attributes, all features have a spatio-temporal domain, which means that all features are spatio-temporal features.

 Examples of spatio-temporal features are the spatial distribution of a plant species in time, speed of cars driving on a highway, etc.

-A feature is a phenomenon whose attribute plays a role in the environmental model.
+A feature is a phenomenon whose attributes play a role in the environmental model.

 In traditional raster models, features are implicitly present in the model description.
 Often the feature being modelled is (a part of) the earth, like a continent, or an administrative area.
 It is the feature's attribute values that are modelled in raster models, and most of the times, these are all attributes of the same feature.

 In multi-agent models, features are first class citizens.
 In fact, agents can be considered to be a specialization (without the recursion) of features as described in this document.
+This is, ofcourse, not without a reason.
+The envisioned moelling environment must be able to handle both traditional rasters and features.

 In feature models, like traditional polygon overlay models, the features are the points, lines and polygons.
 Such features can also be considered to be a specialization (without the recursion and with one attribute containing one value per feature) of features as described in this document.